matteranalytics/matter-analytics-webpage/README.md

 ### Type-checking and Linting

-Perform type checking to ensure that `src/custom/database.ts` aligns with `src/custom/database.d.ts`:
+Perform type checking to ensure that `src/custom/database.ts` aligns with `src/custom/database.d.ts`, and fix any errors or warnings that arise:

 ```bash
 npm run check
 ```

-Check the code for syntax and style issues:
+Check the code for syntax and style issues, and fix any errors or warnings that arise:

 ```bash
 npm run lint
 ```

 The original `src/custom/template.database.ts` file can be helpful for comparing it with the modified `src/custom/database.ts` file to troubleshoot and resolve any errors.
-However, it might not render correctly anymore if you have removed the default images from the `static/images` folder.
+However, the `src/custom/template.database.ts` might not render correctly anymore if you have removed the default images from the `static/images/` folder.

 ### Building